 Future sales of a substantial number of our common shares, or the perception that such sales will occur, could cause a decline in the market price of our common shares.
-We had a total of 26,105,255 common shares outstanding as of December 31, 2019.
+We had a total of 28,228,415 common shares outstanding as of December 31, 2020 and have subsequently issued 610,022 shares through an ATM program.
+Furthermore, on February 25, 2021 we have sold an additional 15,000,000 shares and 15,000,000 warrants through a public offering (refer to ITEM 4.
+INFORMATION ON THE COMPANY for additional information on this public offering).
 If our existing shareholders sell substantial amounts of common shares in the public market, or the market perceives that such sales may occur, the market price of our common shares and our ability to raise capital through an issue of equity securities in the future could be adversely affected.